GrassHopper1977/CHERIoT_Experiments/README.md

 ### Other Packages to have Installed
 1. Got to [Install Docker Desktop on Windows](https://docs.docker.com/desktop/setup/install/windows-install/) and follow the instructions.
 2. Install Microsoft Visual Studio Code if you don't already have it.
+3. Turn on Windows Developer mode as described [here](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development).
+We're not 100% sure it is needed but it enables symlinks, which may be needed.

 ### Setting Up the Toolchain
 We're attempting to follow teh instructions from [From zero to CHERIoT in two minutes with Sonata](https://cheriot.org/fpga/ibex/2024/06/10/sonata-quick-start.html).